roman-corgi/corgisim/README.md

 # corgisim
-A simulator for the Nancy Grace Roman Space Telescope Coronagraphic Instrument
+A simulation suite for the Nancy Grace Roman Space Telescope Coronagraphic Instrument